lucieyarish/customer-subscription-managment/README.md

-# Customer Insurance Managment Tool
+# Customer Insurance Management Tool

 1. [About](#about)
 2. [Prerequisites](#prerequisites)